claudiaraphael/agentic_article_generator/README.md

 # Agentic Article Generator with AI

-This project is an agentic workflow designed to deliver SEO optimized articles for linkedin on any topic.
+This project is an agentic workflow designed to deliver SEO optimized articles on any topic.

 # Stack